emberjs/website/source/blog/2018-08-31-the-ember-times-issue-62.md

 ## [RFC: Ember 2018 Roadmap 🛣](https://github.com/emberjs/rfcs/pull/364)

-[Tom Dale](https://github.com/tomdale) published an [RFC](https://github.com/emberjs/rfcs/pull/364) for the Ember 2018 Roadmap based on the feedback collected from the [#EmberJS2018 call for blog posts](https://www.emberjs.com/blog/2018/05/02/ember-2018-roadmap-call-for-posts.html) earlier this year.
+[Tom Dale](https://github.com/tomdale) published an [RFC (Request for Comments)](https://github.com/emberjs/rfcs/pull/364) for the Ember 2018 Roadmap based on the feedback collected from the [#EmberJS2018 call for blog posts](https://www.emberjs.com/blog/2018/05/02/ember-2018-roadmap-call-for-posts.html) earlier this year.
 Tom identified 3 key goals for Ember in 2018 along with 2 real world use cases to focus on.

 ### Goals: